Axolotls are becoming very popular aquarium pets because of their unique and cute appearance with the flowing mane of gills attached to their head.

 Various NGOs and individuals in the areas are actively working to raise awareness of what draining, urbanization, and pollution are doing to axolotls.

-They run different information campaigns, organize initiatives for cleaning, and place signs around the lakes alarming the public about axolotls’ situation.
+They run different information campaigns, organize initiatives for cleaning, and place signs around the lakes enlightening the public about the axolotls’ situation.

 Conclusion